matter-labs/era-contracts/docs/other/L1 smart contracts.md

 to the `proveBatches` function) will be propagated to the zkSync contract.
 After the `delay` is elapsed, the validator is allowed to call `executeBatches` to propagate the same calldata to zkSync contract.

-The owner of the ValidatorTimelock contract is the same as the owner of the Governance contract - Matter Labs multisig.
+The owner of the ValidatorTimelock contract is the decentralized governance.
+Note, that all the chains share the same ValidatorTimelock for simplicity.